yonderlabs/api/source/includes/_document-discovery.md

 ### Get results from Document Discovery - `GET`

-This API allows you to retrieve all correlated documents contained in a Text Collection.
+This API allows you to retrieve most related documents contained in a Text Collection.

 Parameter | Type | Description |